PaulBratslavsky/epic-next-course-blog/05-lesson/README.md

 ![20-test-upload](./images/20-test-upload.gif)

-Nice, we now have our file upload working.
+Excellent, we now have our file upload working.

-In the next post, we will take a look how to handle our video summary generation.
+The following post will look at handling our video summary generation.

 ## Conclusion

-Nice, we completed our initial **Dashboard** layout with a **Account** section where the user is able to update their `first name`, `last name`, `bio` and `image`.
+Excellent.
+We completed our initial **Dashboard** layout with an **Account** section where the user can update their `first name`, `last name`, `bio`, and `image`.

-We covered how to handle file upload using server actions, by this point you should be starting to feel more comfortable on how to work with `forms` and `server actions` in Next.js.
+We covered how to handle file uploads using server actions.
+By this point, you should be starting to feel more comfortable working with `forms` and `server actions` in Next.js.

-In the next post, we will start working on our main feature which will allow us to summarize our youtube videos.
+In the next post, we will start working on our main feature, which will allow us to summarize our YouTube videos.

 See you in the next one.

-P.S.
-If you made it this far thank you.
+Also, if you made it this far, thank you.
 I really appreciate your support.
-I did my best do dillgence, but if you find errors, shared them in the comments bellow.
+I did my best to do diligence, but if you find errors, share them in the comments below.